pdGruby/cloupy/README.md

   <img src="https://i.ibb.co/p121MZD/multiple-countries.png" />
 </p>

 If you wished to take a closer look at the situation on the Italian-Swiss border, you could use the `zoom_in` argument of the `imap.draw()` method.
-You may notice some slight differences in the colors layout between the map before zooming in and the map after zooming in.
+You may notice some slight differences in the colors' layout between the map before zooming in and the map after zooming in.
 The differences result from different extrapolation points, which are always in the corners of the plot (when you zoom into a specific area, it means that you change the corner points of the plot, which affects the extrapolation result). **You can force the `imap.draw()` method to extrapolate the values to the points of the original plot (before zooming) by setting the `extrapolation_into_zoomed_area` argument to False:**

 ```python
 # draw maps (1 = True, 0 = False)